AskiaADX/ADXUtil/readme.md

 * and then call git push

+#### List of possible error messages

+**Errors**

+    "Invalid `platform` argument"
+    "Missing `platform` argument"
+    "Invalid `configurator` argument"
+    "Invalid `options` argument"
+    "Invalid `title` argument"
+    "Unexisting section.
+Please check the section title or your logins" "Missing `configurator` argument"
+    "The number of .adc files is incorrect"
+    "The number of .qex files is incorrect"
+    "The number of .png files is incorrect"
+    "Error when updating or creating this article : There are already at least two instances of this article on ZenDesk (Check in draft mode if you don't see them in help_center mode)"
+    "Missing `title` arg"
+    "Arguments are missing.
+Check the arguments in command line or your personal preferences file"

 ### Validate

 Start `Windows PowerShell` (`Start > All programs > Accessories > Windows PowerShell > Windows PowerShell`).